 Planning and Development is responsible for the implementation of the Comprehensive Plan, which is the main planning document in Rockdale County.
 The Comprehensive Plan is updated on a regular basis, with the engagement of the community.
 It provides a long-term vision for the County which is reflected in zoning, land use and development regulations.

-Additionally, Planning and Development conducts small area studies, prepare a variety of ordinances, and ensure compliance with state and regional planning requirements.
+Additionally, Planning and Development conducts small area studies, prepares a variety of ordinances, and ensures compliance with state and regional planning requirements.

 Frequently Asked Questions

 What is a Comprehensive Plan?

 The State of Georgia, like the majority of other states in the nation, requires that municipalities prepare a comprehensive plan covering a 20-year span.
 The plan is based on the existing conditions of the community.
 It proposes a vision of the future, and it deploys policies for the implementation of this vision.
 It is a process that involves all stakeholders, from elected officials to business owners and families.
 It addresses land use but also includes provisions for infrastructure like roads and sewers, community services, and protection of the natural environment.